suchetamahato/Microsoft-Excel-Project/README.md

 # Steps Followed

+🔸 **Data Cleaning**

-🔸 **Data Cleaning**: Identified and corrected errors in the dataset, ensuring data accuracy and reliability.
+Identified and corrected errors in the dataset, ensuring data accuracy and reliability.
 I addressed issues such as missing values, duplicates, and inconsistencies.

+🔸 **Data Processing**

-🔸 **Data Processing**: Added customized columns to the dataset, containing calculated or derived information relevant to the project's goals.
+Added customized columns to the dataset, containing calculated or derived information relevant to the project's goals.

+🔸 **Data Analysis**

-🔸 **Data Analysis**: Used tools like Pivot tables and Excel functions to perform data analysis.
+Used tools like Pivot tables and Excel functions to perform data analysis.

+🔸 **Data Visualization**

-🔸 **Data Visualization**: Created data visualizations, including charts, graphs, and tables, to present the analysis findings visually.
+Created data visualizations, including charts, graphs, and tables, to present the analysis findings visually.
 These visualizations helped make the insights more accessible and understandable.

 # Insights